 High Performance Habits by Brendon Burchard

-I try to read every single night before bed so that I can keep my own mindset in the right place.
+Reading every single night before bed helps me keep my own mindset in the right place.
 I like to see things from different perspectives and figure out how to use those bits and pieces in my own business.
-I know that the same habit of reading on a daily (or almost daily) basis can help you in your business, too.
+The same habit of reading on a daily (or almost daily) basis can help you in your business, too.

 And if you aren’t much of a reader, try Audible.
 You can listen on your commute or while you’re making dinner.